jayallen/mt-plugin-anon-public-post/README.markdown

 ## INITIAL SETUP ##

-This plugin enables you to accept anonymous entry submissions from any visitor to your published blog, regardless of whether or not they have an account or they are logged in.
-In order to do so, you will need the following:
+In order to use this plugin, you need to first set up three things:

 * An MT user account designated to be the default author for anonymous submitters
 * A modified version of the "create entry" index template that doesn't force users to sign in